WoW Midnight Healer Tier List - May 2026 Update

 Play this if: You literally only want to heal and don't care about anything else.
 You're okay being the weakest link in group content.

-Discipline Priest (stable at A-tier): March 24 nerf (-12% damage) settled in.
+Discipline Priest (stable at A-tier): March 24 nerf (-12% damage) settled in as baseline.
 Healing still buffed (+15% shields, +15% Flash Heal).
 Power Infusion and raid utility keep Disc at A-tier.
-March nerf dust cleared and everyone accepts -12% damage as the new baseline.
+Realized healer damage is very low this season, so damage contribution matters less than before.

 Preservation Evoker (stays A-tier): 2943 unchanged.
-Hover safety never goes out of style but lower numbers keep it out of S.
+Hover safety is excellent for mechanics, but lower healing numbers keep it out of S-tier.

-Holy Priest (stays B-tier): Still doing negative damage.
+Holy Priest (stays B-tier): Still doing lowest damage.
 Still too slow for competitive play.
+Viable in lower keys only.

 Best Healer Comps for M+